2 marine diatom species found in Luzon — scientists

-Filipino scientists have recently confirmed the presence of amnesia-causing microorganisms in shellfish in Luzon.
+Filipino scientists have recently confirmed the presence of two species of marine diatoms in shellfish farms in Luzon.

-According to a study from Ateneo de Manila University, biologists found Pseudo-nitzschia pungens and Pseudo-nitzschia brasiliana in shellfish farms in Luzon that could produce neurotoxin that can cause sickness and severe memory loss.
+Scientists from the Ateneo de Manila University Department of Biology and the Universiti Malaysia Sarawak found Pseudo-nitzschia pungens and Pseudo-nitzschia brasiliana in shellfish farms in Luzon.
+In laboratory conditions, these can release a neurotoxin that in high doses may cause sickness and severe memory loss in humans.

-While most Pseudo-nitzschia diatoms are considered harmless, 58 species were noted to produce domoic acur (DA) that can induce vomiting, nausea, diarrhea, and abdominal cramps, and event permanent loss of short-term memory or “amnesic shellfish poisoning” when ingested.
+While many Pseudo-nitzschia diatoms are considered harmless, around half of its species have been noted to produce domoic acid (DA) that can induce vomiting, nausea, diarrhea, and abdominal cramps, and even permanent loss of short-term memory or “amnesic shellfish poisoning” (ASP) when ingested.

 The researchers noted this was the first time that P. brasiliana has been found in Luzon.